dhafinrayhan/dummymart/README.md

 ## Setup
 1. Run `flutter pub get` to get dependencies.
-1. Run `dart run build_runner build` to generate required files.
+2. Run `dart run build_runner build` to generate required files.
 You can also run `dart run build_runner watch` to generate files and let [build_runner] watch for changes and rebuild if necessary.
+3. (Optional) Run `dart run husky install` to setup git hooks on your machine.

 ## Credentials
 Use these credentials to login: